Portfolio Manager Denny Fish and analyst Shaon Baqui posit that semiconductor producers face an uphill battle in meeting rising demand.

-The automotive industry is also a major consumer of analog chips, as are a range of products and applications associated with the Internet of Things (IoT).
-This market segment, which includes microcontrollers and sensors, is an area that we believe could remain under acute stress as demand for analog chips becomes even more ubiquitous.
+The automotive industry is also a major consumer of analogue chips, as are a range of products and applications associated with the Internet of Things (IoT).
+This market segment, which includes microcontrollers and sensors, is an area that we believe could remain under acute stress as demand for analogue chips becomes even more ubiquitous.

 While the semiconductor industry scrambles to meet rising demand, it must also navigate tectonic shifts in the geopolitical and global trading environment.
-The chip supply chain is among the most globalized and the move toward localization and countries’ desire to control end-to-end production will likely have far-reaching ramifications as chip producers adapt to potentially more fragmented and siloed marketplace.
+The chip supply chain is among the most globalised and the move toward localisation and countries’ desire to control end-to-end production will likely have far-reaching ramifications as chip producers adapt to a potentially more fragmented and siloed marketplace.

 Management decisions must also be revisited as the practice of just-in-time inventory on the part of chip buyers exacerbated the current shortage.
 Consequently, companies especially dependent upon chips in their end products or production processes may need to consider transitioning to a “just-in-case” inventory method.
-To counter the risk of overordering chips by a magnitude of four or five with the hope of canceling shipments should demand not materialize, chip producers are increasingly requiring orders to be noncancellable.
+To counter the risk of over ordering chips by a magnitude of four or five with the hope of cancelling shipments should demand not materialise, chip producers are increasingly requiring orders to be non-cancellable.